Online Graphic Design Degree Programs

 |Grand Canyon University||Bachelor’s||120||Multiple||29 months|

-How Much Does a Graphic Design Degree Cost to Earn?
+How Much Does it cost to earn a Graphic Design Degree?

-The NCES lists the average cost of attending a public, four-year school at $19,189 per year.
-The average cost of attending private and for-profit schools is $39,529 per year.
-Compare tuition for these schools with graphic design degree programs:
+You will find DataUSA lists the median cost of attending an in state public, four year school at $6,533 per year.
+The median cost for you to attend an out of state private and for profit schools is $29,880 per year.
+You can compare tuition for these schools with programs in graphic design:

 |School||Degree Level||# of Credits Required||Cost Per Credit||Total Tuition Cost|